Developer notes

 - A menu is a container for a list of items

-- Use native menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort
+- Use native app menus when at all possible vs a custom element, as it will handle expected behavior without additional development effort

-- Options to close the menu for the screen reader user: An invisible close button announced for the screen reader only, can be in the swipe order after the last menu item.
-Two/three finger swipe to close (Android).
-A close button.
+- An invisible close button announced for the screen reader only, can be in the swipe order after the last menu item

 Name